HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_configure_apps.md

 ### Configuration Wizard configuration

 Although the Config Wizard is started together with the Core application by default, you can set the value to 'false' to change the default behavior
-If this is enabled the Configuration Wizard IBM WebSphere Application Server Solution Console and dxconnect is also accessible on port `10203`.
+If `configWizard` is set to `true`, then the Configuration Wizard, IBM WebSphere Application Server Solution Console, and DXConnect are also accessible on port `10203`.

 If you want to adjust this setting, you can use the following syntax in your file: